Backyard Leisure

 Strong smells from the hot tub can be a result of a few problems including sanitizer levels that are too low or too high, low pH or Alkalinity, or combined chlorines (also known as chloramines).
 Start by testing the water either at home or here in the store.
 (Note that some home kits do not test for combined chlorine) Always adjust Alkalinity first, then Bromine or Chlorine, and finally pH.
 If the smell persists you may want to consider a shock process on your hot tub.
 There are two ways to shock the tub:

-• non-chlorine shock treatments like CareFree, Amaze or Mineraluxe Oxygen, or
+• non-chlorine shock treatments like Amaze or Mineraluxe Oxygen, or

 For instructions on shock treatments visit us in-store or call to discuss proper doses/adjustments.